deficollective/deficollective.github.io/content/english/blog/ants-of-the-month-remake.md

 **Step 3:** Put your name and associated accounts (Socials, GitHub, Dune...) in the thread

 **Step 4:** Post your contributions in your thread, with the necessary information:
-* One sentence descriptor
+* One sentence description
 * Date
 * Link
-* Other relevant information like screens
+* Other relevant information, like screenshots

 **Once you have created your thread and made a relevant contribution for the current month, you will be able to participate in the winner selection!**

 ## Winner selection and rewards
 All members who made at least one relevant contribution for the current month in their respective threads are eligible to be elected “Ant of the Month” in the category in which they participated.

 For example, members with contributions in their thread during May are qualified for the May Ants of the Month title, and members without a thread (or with a thread not having any saved contribution during that month) are not qualified.
-As soon as the month is over, the nomination is made, and the Ants of the Month are voted on.
+The nomination is made as soon as the month is over, and the Ants of the Month are voted on.

 The DeFi Collective makes it a point of honor to get the community involved, especially our supporters.
 Therefore, the First Anniversary Commemorative NFT holders will elect the Ants of the Month!